octoflar/especia/README.md

         alt="Evolution strategies applied to the problem of line profile decomposition in QSO spectra" src="https://zenodo.org/record/580345/files/fit.gif"
         style="display:block; margin:auto"
         title="This animation illustrates the decomposition of an ensemble of absorption lines into individual model components by means of an evolution strategy with covariance matrix adaption.
-Even after random initialisation, the CMA-ES eventually finds the optimal parametric decomposition of the spectrum."></a>
+Even after random initialisation, the evolution strategy eventually finds the optimal parametric decomposition of the spectrum."></a>

 # Synopsis